Max Schultze

 Max Johann Sigismund Schultze (25 March 1825 – 16 January 1874) was a German microscopic anatomist noted for his work on cell theory.

 Biography

-Schultze was born in Freiburg im Breisgau (Baden).
-He studied medicine at Greifswald and Berlin, and was appointed an associate professor of anatomy at Halle in 1854.
+Schultze was born in Freiburg im Breisgau (Baden), son of the anatomist Karl August Sigismund Schultze (1795–1877).
+He studied medicine at Greifswald and Berlin, and was appointed an associate professor of anatomy at the university of Halle in 1854.
 Five years later he became a full professor of anatomy and histology and director of the Anatomical Institute at the University of Bonn.
 He died in Bonn on 16 January 1874; his successor at the anatomical institute being Adolph von La Valette-St. George.
 He was the older brother of obstetrician Bernhard Sigmund Schultze (1827–1919).

 He founded, in 1865, and edited the important "Archiv für mikroskopische Anatomie", to which he contributed many papers, and he advanced the subject generally, by refining on its technical methods.
 His works included: